niravmehtax/niravmehtax.github.io/_pages/about.md

 I am an applied/labor economist at the University of Western Ontario.
-Some of my [current research](/curr_research) is about contracting in education and health care, teacher incentive schemes, and social interaction models.
+Some of my [current research](/curr_research) is about contracting in health care and education, the determinants of teacher quality, and social interaction models.

 I did my Ph.D. in Economics at the University of Pennsylvania.
-Before that, I did an M.Sc. in Economics at the LSE and my B.A. is from the University of South Carolina, in Economics and International Studies.
+Before that, I did an M.Sc. in Economics at the London School of Economics and my (dual) B.A. is from the University of South Carolina, in Economics and International Studies.

 Here is my [CV](/files/nirav_mehta_cv.pdf).